 Merriam Webster defines science as, “the intellectual and physical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.”

+My point in case you missed it is that in the early years especially, science is as natural for children as breathing.
 If you can foster (and not kill) that natural curiosity when they are young, their love of science will continue to grow as they do.
-Science will be fun, not just another subject they “have” to do.

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.